kawu/hist-pl/README.md

-Various programs and libraries related to the SYNAT project.
+Various programs and libraries related to the historical dictionary of Polish developed within the SYNAT project <http://www.synat.pl/>.